jscoughlin/ATtiny85-Development-Board/README.md

-# ATtiny85: Arduino Compatible Development Board
+# Arduino Compatible Development Board

 ![alt text](https://github.com/jscoughlin/ATtiny85-Development-Board/blob/master/Pictures/JSC151101A_Side.PNG)

 I made this cute, lil' board for learning purposes.
-The board has a good mixture of thru-hole and surface mount components, making it a good board to get started with soldering.
+The board has a good mixture of thru-hole and surface mount components, making it a good board to get started with learning how to solder.
 Bonus: It can easily be programmed using Arduino!

+The board has an ATtiny85 microcontroller with pins broken out for you to use.
+It also has a USB - mini B connector so that you can supply power to the board.

 ## Repository Organization
 * BOM - Bill of Materials for the development board.